Mametaro-discord/discord-slash-commands-v12/README.md

 ## Commemt
 I hope I did no mistake;
-Give issues if you find bugs!
+Give me issues if you find bugs!

 I will make MessageComponents usable.
 So, wait for next new releases.